Explaining Wisp Without Parentheses

 By Artyom Bologov

-Many people—including even some Lispers!—dislike Lisp's overabundance of parentheses—called P-word from now on.
+Many people—including even some Lispers!—dislike Lisp's overabundance of parentheses—called P-WORD from now on.
 Looking at overly friendly tiger tails all day might be somewhat tiring.
 Many Lisp programmers rely on indentation as a marker of code structure/nesting instead.
-There's a niche for indentation-based syntax, cleaner and more readable than all these P-word.
+There's a niche for indentation-based syntax, cleaner and more readable than all these P-WORD.

 Enter Wisp.
 SRFI-119, a Scheme Request for Implementation from 2015.
 It's super minimalist with only two special syntax markers and indentation as the only nesting indicator.
-It also supports the P-word syntax, so that one can always fall back to the comfort of regular Scheme.
+It also supports the P-WORD syntax, so that one can always fall back to the comfort of regular Scheme.

-One problem with Wisp, though—it's defined in terms of P-word syntax.
+One problem with Wisp, though—it's defined in terms of P-WORD syntax.
 It's not self-sufficient and only makes sense to the ones already into Lisp.
-Wisp is not suitable for Lisp propaganda aiming at those disliking the P-word.
+Wisp is not suitable for Lisp propaganda aiming at those disliking the P-WORD.
 And that propaganda, according to Arne Babenhauserheide, the author of SRFI-119, is one of the goals for the syntax.

 This post tries to explain Wisp as a self-sufficient language.
-No mention of the P-word.
+No mention of the P-WORD.
 Let's see whether it's even possible.

 A Bit of Cheating: Blocks

-P-word is a marker of s-expressions in Lisps.
+P-WORD is a marker of s-expressions in Lisps.
 So one needs an alternative word/concept for... everything Lisp has?
 I suggest "block", as in Python blocks.
 Blocks are numerous, almost everything in Wisp is blocks.
 Blocks usually occupy a line of their own.
 Procedure calls are blocks:

 procedure arg1 arg2